YouTube banner examples (ft. Neil Patel, Justin Brown, and HubSpot)

 On the Upload tab.
 I can upload my picture by clicking the 'upload' button.

-Once, the picture has been uploaded, you can drag and drop it onto your canvas.
+Once the picture has been uploaded, drag and drop it onto your canvas.

 Now, you'll need to remove the background from that image.